tomography/tomoscan/docs/source/tomoScanApp.rst

   * - $(P)$(R)StreamRetakeFlat
     - bo
     - Stream retake flat.
 Choices are 'No' and 'Yes'.
 When 'Yes' a new set of flat field images will be collected and used for reconstructing the following projections
+  * - $(P)$(R)StreamRetakeDark
+    - bo
+    - Stream retake dark.
+Choices are 'No' and 'Yes'.
+When 'Yes' a new set of dark field images will be collected and used for reconstructing the following projections
   * - $(P)$(R)StreamPreCount
     - longout
     - Streaming pre-count are the number of projections pre-capture that are stored in a buffer.
 At the end of capturing these images are added to the data file